Package 'GeoThinneR'

 priority

-A of the same length as the number of points with numerical values indicating the priority of each point.
-Instead of eliminating points randomly, the points are preferred accoridng to these values.
+A numeric vector of the same length as the number of points with numerical values indicating the priority of each point.
+Instead of eliminating points randomly, higher values are preferred during thinning.

 Details